rossbm/udacity-ml-capstone/README.md

     │   ├── interim        <- Intermediate data that has been transformed.
     │   └── processed      <- The final, canonical data sets for modeling.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models.
+    │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                        and a short `-` delimited description, e.g. `1.0-jqp-initial-data-exploration`.
 	│
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── reports            <- Final report and proejct proposal.
+    │   └── figures        <- Generated graphics and figures that have been incorporated into the final report.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── environment.yml   <- The environment file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `conda export > environment.yml`
     │
     └── src                <- Python functions and classes that are used by the Jupyter notebooks.
 Trying to follow DRY (Don't repeat yourself) principal